 Radon gas builds up in homes and has serious health effects.
-Reducing radon in homes is cheap and easy with a slab floor barrier with proper sealing at junctions and evacuation stack.
+Reducing radon gas in homes is cheap and easy with a slab floor barrier with proper sealing at junctions and evacuation stack which can vent naturally, or have a mechanical radon gas extractor fan fitted, depending on the levels of Radon in your home.

 Radon (Rn) is a natural gas resulting from the decay of uranium, present everywhere in the earth's crust.
 Outside, the gas is released into the atmosphere where its concentration is of no concern.